For urgent consular assistance call

 More information:

-Violent and other serious crime is rare.
-However, gang and organised crime-related violence does occur, mainly in the three largest cities:
+Violent and other serious crimes are rare.
+However, gang and organised crime do occur, mainly in the three largest cities:

-While violent incidents have not typically occurred in areas frequented by tourists, there is a risk of being in the wrong place at the wrong time.
+While violent incidents are rare in tourist locations, you should still be cautious.
 Always be vigilant and aware of your surroundings.
-In Gothenburg and Malmö gang-related violence does occur more frequently in the city centre, especially at night.
+In Gothenburg and Malmö, gang-related violence does occur more frequently in the city centre, especially at night.

-Pickpocketing and bag-snatching are common and on the rise in Stockholm.
+Pickpocketing and bag snatching are common and on the rise in Stockholm, especially in the Old Town (“Gamla Stan”)

 Criminals may work in teams.
 One distracts the victim while the other carries out the theft.

-Take care of your belongings in hotels and restaurants.
-Thieves may blend in and steal bags and purses when you're distracted.
+Take care in hotels and restaurants.
+Thieves can steal bags and purses when you're distracted.

-Winter can be extremely cold depending on where in the country you are located.
-There's heavy snowfall, including in major cities.
-There can be severe transport delays and temporary closures of infrastructure, including roads, train and air services.
+Depending on where you are, winter can be extremely cold.
+Heavy snowfall can occur, including in major cities.
+There can also be severe transport delays and temporary closures of public facilities, including roads, trains and air services.

 Sweden experiences severe weather, including: